ashishgoswami07/TinyUrl-Generator-Project/README.md

 ---

-## 🧰 Backend – C++ Logic
+## 🧰 Backend – Java Logic

-This folder contains the complete C++ implementation of the TinyURL Generator using:
+This folder contains the complete Java implementation of the TinyURL Generator using:

 - Unordered Maps (Hashing)
 - Input/Output processing